Noel-Lawrence-2004/Image-Processing-RL-Agent/README.md

 ## Observations & Analysis

 ### Did the agent learn meaningful transformations?
-In our runs, the agent **did** learn useful and consistent transformations for many images.
+The agent did learn useful and consistent transformations for many images.
-It often increased **brightness**, **contrast**, or modestly **sharpened** images that originally had low YOLO detection confidence.
+It often increased brightness, contrast, or modestly sharpened images that originally had low YOLO detection confidence.

-This improvement is visible as:
+We can see this as:
-- A **rising rolling mean** of episodic reward in the saved training plot.
+- **rising rolling mean** of episodic reward in the saved training plot.
 - **Qualitative samples** showing processed images with more confident detections and, in some cases, more detected objects.

----

-### Concrete indicators we tracked
-- **Episode reward (training)** — shows the agent’s episodic objective (YOLO confidence changes) improving over time.
+- **Episode reward (training)** — shows the agent’s episodic Rewards improving.
-- **Evaluation (no-noise) episodes** — run periodically to get a stable performance curve measured without exploration noise.
-- **Per-image confidence change histogram** — useful to verify whether most images improved or only a few outliers.
+- **Actor and Critic Loss** - shows the actors and critics loss decreasing as training improves.
 - **5×2 qualitative grid** — visually compares original vs processed detections.

 ---